TralahM/TralahM.github.io/_posts/2020-06-01-My-Journey-Into-Data-Science.markdown

 title: A Long Rant About Data Science
 author: Tralah M Brian
 excerpt: " The definition of data science is fairly broad and there's generally no common consensus among the academia community; it is still in the process of being defined as an academic field."
-categories: technology data science
+categories: technology data science data-science
-tags: technology data science
+tags: technology data science data-science
 toc_sticky: true
 ---